Managing Director and CEO

 Brent holds a Bachelor of Engineering (Chemical) from the University of Queensland.

-Alan Stuart-Grant was appointed as Executive General Manager, Strategy and Corporate Development in November 2017 and manages Ampol’s strategy, corporate development, mergers and acquisitions and transformation activities.
+Prior to being appointed to this role, for over three years Alan held the position of Executive General Manager, Strategy and Corporate Development, with responsibility for Ampol’s strategy, corporate development, mergers and acquisitions and transformation activities.

 Prior to joining Ampol, Alan held a senior position in the Oil and Gas department of Glencore plc, and prior to that spent more than a decade in private equity and investment banking, working in Sydney, London and Singapore.